sig-gis/Liberia_NSC_ForestMonitoringTraining/10_accuracy/01_prep_data.md

 # Create Validation Points in GEE

 In the new GEE script you created called **Map Validation - Sample Design**, import the land cover classification asset.
-I have made land cover classification asset public, so you can use mine one `users/ebihari/LCclassification2022_Suriname` or your own.
+I have made land cover classification asset public, so you can use mine `users/ebihari/LCclassification2022_Suriname`, or your own.

 ```javascript
 //--------------------------------------------------------------